nitram779/MobenixFixer/README.md

 ### What does it fix?:
 * Adds the missing tonemap controller.
 Now the map will no longer burn your eyes.
 * Disables dynamic shadows on prop_door_rotating's.
 Fixes glitchy door shadows, especially in apartments.
-* Disables the annoying Easter egg sounds.
+* Disables Easter egg sounds.
+(Because it has a "Play everywhere" spawnflag and can confuse players in multiplayer.
+It is currently impossible to override the spawnflag without modifying the map.)

 ### TODO:
 * Find a way to properly disable Wire Door Controller dynamic shadows.